penraru/zumi/doc/Guide: Classroom Set-Up for Linky.md

     		  key_mgmt=WPA-PSK<br>
       }

-      Replace YOUR_NETWORK_NAME with your WiFi network name and YOUR_PASSWORD with your WiFi pFssword.
-Keep the quotation marks.
+      Replace YOUR_NETWORK_NAME with your WiFi network name and YOUR_PASSWORD with your WiFi password.
+Leave the quotation marks.
+Please do not edit the quotation marks themselves, as they contain sensitive raspberry-pi specific formatting elements.
 (The key_mgmt field specifies what kind of security the WiFi network uses.)

 5. Move the SDCard to the Pi and connect the power port to a power supply via the USB cable.
 [TODO] need photo
 Wait 2 minutes for the Pi to book, then unplug it again.

 6. Insert the SD Card back into your computer, and find the file "this_is_the_ip.txt" in the **/boot** folder.